 Since 2009 I am co-director of the ¡Vamos!
 Festival in the North East of England.

 Before coming to Newcastle I worked as a lecturer, consultant and researcher on issues related to gender, ethnicity, cultural change, and education in urban and rural areas in the Andes and Amazonia.

 Past and current research interests also include racist and anti-racist discourses in state building processes in Post colonial Latin America, the formation and practices of local intellectuals and the development of political discourses and subjectivities within social and cultural movements in Peru, contemporary cultural life among rural Andean migrants in Latin American and European cities, (language, music, landscape changes and migrations).
 Arts and politics in contemporary Latin America.
-Her current research aims to integrate the analysis of cultural production (mainly music and photography) with social change, performance studies and youth studies.
-She is looking at explicit reactions in music and the visual arts to transformations brought to Latin America in the context of the neoliberal reforms.
+My current research aims to integrate the analysis of cultural production (mainly music and photography) with social change, performance studies and youth studies.
+I am interested in the reactions in music and the visual arts to transformations brought to Latin America in the context of the neoliberal reforms.

 Sarah Bennison, AHRC funded PhD in Iberian and Latin American Studies, working on water rituals in the Peruvian Highlands